Budi Bowoleksono

-Budi Bowoleksono (born 29 May 1959) is a retired Indonesian diplomat who served as ambassador to the United States from 2014 to 2019.
+Budi Bowoleksono (born 29 May 1959) is an Indonesian retired diplomat who served as ambassador to the United States from 2014 to 2019.
 Previously, he served as ambassador to Kenya from 2008 to 2010 and the foreign ministry's secretary general from 2010 to 2013.

 Early life and education

 Budi Bowoleksono was born in Jakarta on 29 May 1959.
 His parents were from Nganjuk, East Java, and his mother did not graduate from elementary school.
 He studied economics at the Krisnadwipayana University and graduated with a bachelor's degree in 1984.
-During his time at university, he took part-time jobs before and after taking classes.
-He returned home at 1am every day and was taught to cook by his mother as there were no food for sale at that time.
+During his time at university, he took part-time jobs before and after classes.
+He returned home at 1am every day and was taught to cook by his mother, as there was no food for sale during that period of day.
 He also got inspiration for recipes from local markets.
-Budi's interest in diplomacy began during his university years with his admiration to foreign minister Adam Malik, which led him to apply to the foreign ministry and turned down a permanent position at the education ministry where he had been a part-time employee.
+Budi's interest in diplomacy began during his university years with his admiration of foreign minister Adam Malik, which led him to apply to the foreign ministry.
+He turned down a permanent position at the education ministry where he had been a part-time employee.

 Diplomatic career

 Budi began his diplomatic career in March 1985 and completed basic diplomatic training in 1986.
 He was appointed as the acting chief of the East Asia section in the international trade relations directorate in September 1987.
 After a two-year stint, he was posted at the economic section of the permanent mission to the United Nations in New York, serving with the diplomatic rank of third secretary.
 He returned to the foreign ministry in August 1993 to serve as the chief of ministerial administration subsection with the general bureau of the foreign ministry's secretariat general.

-Budi's career shifted back to multilateral economics in September 1995 with his posting as the chief of economic subdivision at the permanent mission in Geneva.
+Budi's career shifted back to multilateral economics in September 1995 with his posting as the chief of the economic subdivision at the permanent mission in Geneva.
 He was promoted to the diplomatic rank of first secretary in February 1996.
-Following this, he returned to Jakarta in February 1998 as the chief of trade and tourism section in the ASEAN National Secretariat's bureau of economics.
+Following this, he returned to Jakarta in February 1998 as the chief of the trade and tourism section in the ASEAN National Secretariat's bureau of economics.
 During this period, he completed his mid-level and senior diplomatic training in 1999 and 2000, respectively.
 In October 2000, he was assigned to head the economic section of the embassy in Vienna until August 2003, and then briefly as the head of the multilateral politics section until April 2004.
-During this period, Budi worked to promote investment from Austrian businesspersons to Indonesia.
+During this period, Budi worked to promote investment from Austrian businesspersons in Indonesia.

 Budi returned to Jakarta with his appointment as the secretary of the directorate general of multilateral economy, finance, and development on 6 April 2004.
-About a year later, the foreign ministry underwent major restructuring, and the two multilateral directorate general were merged into a single multillateral directorate general.
+About a year later, the foreign ministry underwent major restructuring, and the two multilateral directorates general were merged into a single multillateral directorate general.
 Budi was appointed as the new secretary of the multilateral directorate general on 26 December 2005.